 Naturally, the actual dates of this ‘festival’ very much depend on when Mother Nature allows the cherry blossoms to flower.

 When does cherry blossom season start in Tokyo?

-For 2020, the Japan Weather Association’s forecast for Tokyo puts first bloom at the 18th of March, with the best viewing times to be around April 36th.
+For 2021, the Japan Weather Association’s forecast for Tokyo puts first bloom at the 14th of March, with the best viewing times to be around the end of March.
 For all the blossoms, see our Best Cherry Blossoms Spots in Tokyo Mega Guide, for late-night views check out our guide to Yozakura events and for elsewhere in Japan check our forecast!

 - 394 m from Ueno Station

 - 0.7 km from Ueno-okachimachi Station